Clarity before spend

 No. The result is intended to be useful on its own.
 You can save it, share it internally, or bring it into a meeting later.

-If the underlying issue is still unclear, use the GTM Diagnostic™.
+If the underlying issue is still unclear, use the Go-to-Market Diagnostic™.
 It is the broadest and most reliable first read.

 A commercial diagnostic is a structured assessment of the revenue-generating systems within a business: go-to-market design, sales process, pipeline health, channel mix, and conversion performance.
 It identifies where growth is constrained and what must be resolved first.
 Full Court Press offers commercial diagnostics for companies across Singapore, Malaysia, Hong Kong, Thailand, Indonesia, the Philippines, Vietnam, and Australia.